Mirciulica15/UTCN_Summer_2023_Repo/Mircea-Talu/README.md

-# This is the GitHub Repository for the 2023 Summer Practice
+# GitHub Repository for the 2023 Summer Practice